open-runtimes/open-runtimes/README.md

 ---

-Runtime environments for serverless cloud computing for multiple coding langauges and platform aiming to create a consistent and predictable open standard for writing cloud functions.
+Runtime environments for serverless cloud computing for multiple coding languages and platforms, aiming to create a consistent and predictable open standard for writing cloud functions.